rsvp/chess/README.md

 * Good offense and good defense both begin with good development.
 * Good players develop a tactical sense of what is likely and what is not worth calculating.
 * Good positions don't win games, good moves do.
+* Great results can be achieved with small forces.
 * Greatness: the ability to take a risk on a dangerous move at a critical moment.
 * HAL 9000 to astronaut Frank Poole (2001): I'm sorry, Frank, I think you missed it.
 * Half the calculated variations are superfluous, but no one knows in advance which half.